adrianbouza/adrianbouza.github.io/about.md

 ---
 layout: page
-title: Adrian Bouza - about.
+title: Adrian Bouza - About
 description: About
 sitemap:
     priority: 0.7